-This table presents the minimum, first quartile, median, mean, third quartile, and maximum values of the sea level surge daily maximum measurements.

-The mean surge value (0.09162 meters) is slightly higher than the median (0.060 meters), suggesting a right-skewed distribution where higher surges might be more frequent or extreme.
-In addition, the maximum value is a lot higher than the 3rd Quartile, which highlights a presence of high outliers and extreme events.
-This is the area we will delve deeper into.

-Visualisation
+Summaries and Visualisation

 Post-initially, a visualisation of all the stations in the dataset was necessary to show the widespread scope of the coverage of the Irish coastline provided by the dataset.
 Figures 1 and 2 display, respectively, the locations of all stations in the analysis, and the primary station of focus for the exploratory analysis, Dun Laoghaire.